thethemefoundry/developer-docs/make/hooks.md

 apply_filters( 'make_customizer_sections', $sections );
 ```

-Filter the array of section definitions for the Customizer.
+Filter: Modify the array of section/control definitions for the Customizer.

-##### Description

-This filter is used to compile a master array of section definitions for each panel in the Customizer.

 ##### Returns: